NapoleonWils0n/pilfer/README.md

 You also need to install the playercorefacory.xml for your operating system,
 into the kodi userdata directory

-* kodi playercorefactory.xml download links
+* Kodi playercorefactory.xml download links

 Location of kodi userdata directory